xtremind/tmber/README.md

 ## TODO

-- [ ] if join an inexisting game, go to title with error message
 - [ ] disconnect will remove player from game
 - [ ] changing name in waiting scene
 - [ ] add a bot in a game